 In our consideration of feed-forward CRNs, we omitted two classes of rules: \emph{void} rules that consume reactants without creating any products and \emph{autogenesis} rules that create products without consuming any reactants.
 One reason for separating these rules is that their lack of conservation of mass might mean they are not feasible in some experimental settings.
 Another important reason is that their inclusion alone substantially impacts the complexity of problems such as reachability.

-In this section, we explore the reachability question in the scenario where \emph{all} rules are void rules or, conversely, all rules are autogenesis rules.
+Here, we explore reachability in the scenario where \emph{all} rules are void rules or, conversely, all rules are autogenesis rules.
 We show that void rules (or autogenesis rules) alone imply the NP-completeness of reachability, even if such systems are both feed-forward and 0-source.
 We specifically show NP-completeness for size $(3,0)$ void rules.
-We then explore the complexity of reachability with size $(2,0)$ void rules and provide a polynomial time solution when the system's volume is encoded in unary.
-We further show a polynomial time solution for binary encoded volume for a restricted class of \emph{bipartite} $(2,0)$ CRNs.
-We leave the remaining general case of reachability with $(2,0)$ void rules as an open question.

-We note by Lemma \ref{def:reverse}, that we may prove results for void only rules, and they are equivalent for autogenesis rules.
+We then explore the complexity of reachability with size $(2,0)$ void rules and show that there always exists a polynomial solution based on $b$-matching \cite{b-matching_runtime}.
+We give another polynomial time solution when the system's volume is encoded in unary, or when the volume is encoded in binary and it is a restricted class of \emph{bipartite} $(2,0)$ CRNs.
+We note by Definition \ref{def:reverse}, that we may prove results for void only rules, and they are equivalent for autogenesis rules.